 At Dynatrace, we pride ourselves on bringing new features to you in an agile fashion.
 While we release a new version of Dynatrace OneAgent each month, it’s essential that OneAgent releases be stable and problem free.
 In practice, this means we must deliver product improvements without compromising existing installations.
-For this reason, going forward, we will release all new OneAgent features first in public beta, where they will be visible and available to all customers.
+For this reason, going forward, we will release all new OneAgent features first as Early Adopter Releases, where they will be visible and available to all customers.

 OneAgent deep monitoring features

-Whenever we’re ready to introduce a new OneAgent deep monitoring feature, we’ll first release the feature in a beta stage.
-Beta, in our case, means that a feature:
+Whenever we’re ready to introduce a new OneAgent deep monitoring feature, we’ll first release the feature in an Early Adopter Release.
+Early Adopter Release means that a feature: